-- A friendly greeting lets others know of your - Warn others of dangers or bad trail - Share information about a beautiful place or a nice picnic area
+A friendly creeting lets others know of your presence and reasuures horses

+- Warn others of dangers or bad trail conditions.

+Share information about a beautiful place. or a nice picnic area.

-To reduce conflict between trail users and to prevent trail diosures, respect and treat each other with Courtesv.
+To reduce conflict between trail users and to prevent trail closures, respect and treat each other with Courtesv.